openedx/edx-platform/docs/en_us/course_authors/source/building_course/export_import_course.rst

 * To edit the XML in your course directly
 * To create a backup copy of your course, which you can import if you want to revert the course back to a previous state
-* To create a copy of your course that you can later import into another course instance and customize
 * To share with another instructor for another class